Dzintars12/RF-FXTTS-Whitepaper/whitepaper/RF-FXTTS-Whitepaper.md

   The system measures structural imbalance across the 28 edges of the K₈ graph.
 Imbalance manifests as pressure concentration, correlation displacement and volatility clustering.
 These signals indicate that the ecosystem has entered a deformation phase.

 - **Cycle Positioning**
   Once deformation is detected, the system determines where the market is within its rebalancing cycle.
-Early‑phase deformation, mid‑cycle redistribution and late‑cycle symmetry restoration each exhibit distinct structural signatures.
+Early‑phase deformation, mid‑cycle propagation and late‑cycle symmetry restoration each exhibit distinct structural signatures.
 RF‑FXTTS positions accordingly, aligning trades with the natural flow of the ecosystem.

 - **Symmetry Restoration Alignment**
   As the system moves toward equilibrium, pressure dissipates and structural symmetry increases.
 RF‑FXTTS aligns with this restoration process, capturing the transition from imbalance to balance.
 This approach is inherently antifragile: it benefits from disorder while avoiding the need for prediction.